CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![g, manual](assets/manual-bits/g-m008.png)
 Manual: gh, high, gl, glory, gr, agree, gn, sign

-B, G, J, K, L, P, QU and V can be omitted using modes.

 ## H, CH, and WH

 Manual (H): cha, hat, chat, what, which
 ![h, manual](assets/manual-bits/h-m008.png)

 H, CH, and WH are all large circles, and described here for easy comparison.
-All books agree that H is above the line and is written ccw -- most of the time.
-Most agree that CH is cw and below the line.
+All books agree that H is above the line and is written ccw, unless following S or P. Most agree that CH is cw and below the line.

 Most of the time, it is safe, and faster, to omit the H in WH.
 There are, however, times when you need to record the exact spelling.
 I prefer to start WH at the bottom, to make an enlarged W, or to start it at the right, instead of at the top.